Strood

 Strood began as a manor then chapelry of Frindsbury until gaining its own parish status in 1193.
 Today Frindsbury is effectively, in all but a few associations such as in the Church of England, the northern part of Strood.
-Strood's history has been dominated by the river and facing port-associated towns, particularly its road and rail bridges since the Roman era to Rochester and the two other Medway Towns immediately adjoining and beyond from the north-east quarter of Kent to London and the rest of Britain.
+The history of Strood has been dominated by the River Medway and facing port-associated towns, particularly its road and rail bridges since the Roman era to Rochester and the two other Medway Towns immediately adjoining and beyond from the north-east quarter of Kent to London and the rest of Britain.
 It has a mixed retail and leisure area at its heart.
-Most of its sources of employment are the other Medway towns, their associated commercial, industrial and logistics parks.

-Among its broadest named neighbourhoods are the "Earl estate" and Marlowe Park, one named after a house builder, the other after the grounds of a former mansion house.

 History

-Pre-conquest
+Pre-Conquest

 Strood was part of Frindsbury until 1193.
-It was named Strodes in the Textus Roffensis, now kept in Strood in the Medway Archives Centre, though most early records use the spelling Stroud.
+It was named Strodes in the Textus Roffensis, now kept in Rochester Cathedral, though most early records use the spelling Stroud.
 The Old English name Strōd refers to a "marshy land overgrown with brushwood".
 The Gloucestershire town of Stroud has the same etymology.

-The Romans built a stone bridge and laid a road on a causeway across the marshy ground.
+The Roman Legions built a stone bridge and laid a road on a causeway across the marshy ground.
 The foundations were about 8 ft below the level of the 1856 road.
 The road went up Strood Hill, and was called Watling Street, as it still is today.
 This is the A2 road.
-There is further evidence of a causewayed road leading along the bank towards the Frindsbury Peninsula leading to a villa, was found in 1819.
-The present road and field pattern suggest that there was a substantial Roman agricultural settlement centred near Frindsbury.
+There is further evidence of a causeway-based road leading along the bank towards the Frindsbury Peninsula leading to a villa, was found on 24 March 1819.
+The present road and field pattern suggest that there was a substantial agricultural settlement of the Roman Empire centred near Frindsbury.

 In 764 AD Offa King of Mercia and Sigered King of Kent granted to Eardulph lands in Easlingham (Frindsbury).
-In 840, 994, and 998 AD Strood was pillaged by the Danes.
+In 840 AD, 994 AD, and 998 AD Strood was pillaged by the Danes.
 In 960 AD a wooden bridge was built across the Medway.